 Note: ASIC stands for Application Specific Integrated Circuit.
 They’re special computer chips that have been designed for one task.
 In this case, mining cryptocurrencies.

-Electroneum Mining Rewards and Electroneum Mining Difficulty
+Electroneum Mining Rewards and Difficulty

 As mentioned, cryptocurrency miners earn rewards for verifying transactions.
 These are both the transaction fees, as well as a reward set by the code itself.

 The Electroneum mining reward goes to whichever miner (or pool of miners) solves a complex computer problem.
 If the reward is won by a pool, it is shared between that pool of users.
-As more and more miners start to attempt to solve this complex problem, there become more competitive.
+As more and more miners start to attempt to solve this complex problem, they become more competitive.
 This means that it gets harder for each individual user to mine successfully.

 The current miner reward for Electroneum is 6,413.56 ETN, which is equal to $136 at today’s rate.

 Any user can win this reward.
-However, the more processing power (hash rate) a miner has, the more likely they are to solve the problem.
+However, the more processing power (hashrate) a miner has, the more likely they are to solve the problem.
 Therefore, Electroneum mining pools are a good option for users mining on less powerful devices.

-The pools work together on the problem and it doesn’t matter which individual node solves it.
+The pools work together on the problem, and it doesn’t matter which individual node solves it.
 If one member does, the others get a share of the reward.
-The amount of processing power contributed to the pool will decide how large each users’ share will be.
+The amount of processing power contributed to the pool will decide how large each user’s share will be.

 Different Ways to Mine Electroneum